Russia's Putin hosts expanded BRICS summit – DW – 10/22/2024

 Russia and China's partnership, more broadly, seeks to counter what Beijing and Moscow see as the US-dominated world order.
 China and Russia described their ties as having "no limits," shortly before Russia launched its full-scale invasion of Ukraine in 2022.

 The original acronym BRICS stands for the five countries Brazil, Russia, India, China and South Africa.
-It is fashioned as an alternative to the Western-led economic order seen in groupings like the G7.
+It is fashioned as an alternative to the Western-led economic order seen in the likes of the G7 — a group of seven wealthy Western states including the US and Germany among others.

-The group decided at its 2023 summit to try to expand its ranks.
+The BRICS group decided at its 2023 summit to try to expand its ranks.

 Argentina, Ethiopia, Egypt, Iran, the United Arab Emirates and Saudi Arabia were all invited to join, although Argentine President Javier Milei declined after winning the election, saying he wanted to take more of a pro-Western course.